lateinit-apps/guitar-app/docs/conventions.md

 - 100 characters line length limit
   - supports of opening two files side by side and a console/file explorer tab on 24" monitor
   - having a small part of word over limit is fine

-### Database tables naming
+- Database naming

-Pascal case for ORM-classes, snake case for table names.
+  - PascalCase for ORM-classes
+  - snake_case for table names
+- Prefer to use rather *cool* names than simple `conn`, `database`, etc wherever possible for classe and variables and don't forget to update [glossary](glossary.md)

 ## Conflict solving